 Take a boat to the other side of the Garonne

 Since 2013 the public transport system in Bordeaux has introduced a ferry (navette fluviale) that will cross you over to the other side.
-The ferry that operates from 7am to 7pm, stops at five stations: Stalingrad, Quinconces, les Hangars, La Cité du Vin and Lormont.
+The ferry which operates from 7 am to 7 pm, stops at five stations: Stalingrad, Quinconces, les Hangars, La Cité du Vin and Lormont.
 If you followed my guide up to now, take the navette at La Cité du Vin and get down at Stalingrad (on the other side of the river).

-Take a look at the ferry time table here.
+Take a look at the ferry timetable here.

 This is the end of our weekend journey in Bordeaux!
 Before I leave you, here are some useful links:

-Useful links and info
+Useful links and info when visiting Bordeaux

 The official site of Bordeaux offers a lot of interesting info about the places you will see (in French)- read it here.